saivittalb/sms-microservice/README.md

 An SMS microservice designed to facilitate functionality for basic SMS service.
 Designs are based on a fictional scenario.

-The microservice URL is deployed on Heroku.
+The microservice is deployed on Heroku.
 The URL is listed in this repo's description.
 Since Heroku makes an app go to sleep after being idle for a long time, wait for 10 seconds to get a response for the first request.

 Tech stack used – MongoDB, Express, and Node.js.